Auriana/TWEB_Project1/README.md

 It is possible to find [more details](https://github.com/Auriana/TWEB_Project1/blob/master/DIMMI.md) about the concept and the use.

-### Why
+###1.2 Why

 We built this application in the context of a Web Technologies course (HEIG-VD).
 But the idea of the general concept comes from an established fact: the audience is often shy and hesitates to ask questions.
 This application aims to facilitate the communication and to assess the presenter if the audience has understood his/her speech.

 ## <a name="Work"></a>2.
-How Dimmi works, from a technical standpoint
+How Dimmi works

-Bla blab with AngularJS and MongoDB on Heroku.com
+As it is mentioned above, Dimmi is a web application, built with AngularJS and MongoDB on Heroku.com

 So, curious ?
-The very technical details are situated [here](https://github.com/Auriana/TWEB_Project1/blob/master/DIMMI_implementation.md).
+The very technical details are situated [here](https://github.com/Auriana/TWEB_Project1/blob/master/STRUCTURE.md).

 ## <a name="Run"></a>3.
 How to run this project